phthallo/phthallo.github.io/_posts/2024-02-15-sace-thrive.md

 ## Progress Update: Term 1

 **7/3/24** - GirlsWhoCode Self-Paced program
+- Applied to and was accepted to the online GirlsWhoCode summer immersion program, offering courses in multiple stacks that can be completed across a 6-week period.
+I'm definitely looking forward to meeting others interested in STEM!

 **14/3/24** - Completed NCSS Challenge (Intermediate) with a perfect score
 - A fun introduction to programming that I undertook as a precursor to the advanced stream, happening later this year.